To everyone who reads our website, we hope you continue to keep safe and well.

 Tea & Memories

 A 90 minute film is available on DVD at £10.
 It covers the Village from its inception to the present time.
-The narration is by residents who were in the village as children interspersed with clips of the time.
-Accompanying the film is a paperback now £6.50 or larger version in hardback £14.99.
-Contact Debbie on 020 8206 2436 or email@example.com
+Stories told by residents who have lived their lives as children in the village bringing to life television clips of the time.
+Accompanying the film is an A4 hardback Centenary edition – just 3 left @£15 each (Special price of £20 for DVD and book).
+Contact Debbie on 020 8206 2436 or firstname.lastname@example.org

-Roe Green Village enjoys a Village Day, run by residents for residents and friends, where stalls are set up on the village green during the day, and then live music and dancing takes place in the evening.
+Roe Green Village Residents’ Association has organised a Village Day, run by residents for residents and friends, since the Silver Jubilee Year, 1977.
+It was organised as part of Her Majesty the Queen’s Silver Jubilee and has since evolved into an event that attracts visitors from the surrounding boroughs.
+Stalls are set up on the village green during the day, followed by live music and dancing in the evening.

 A Cohesive Community